hashicorp/terraform-provider-awscc/docs/resources/mediapackagev2_origin_endpoint.md

 <a id="nestedatt--hls_manifests"></a>
 ### Nested Schema for `hls_manifests`

-Required:
+Optional:

+- `child_manifest_name` (String) <p>A short string that's appended to the endpoint URL.
+The child manifest name creates a unique path to this endpoint.
+If you don't enter a value, MediaPackage uses the default child manifest name, index_1.
+The manifestName on the HLSManifest object overrides the manifestName you provided on the originEndpoint object.</p>
+- `filter_configuration` (Attributes) <p>Filter configuration includes settings for manifest filtering, start and end times, and time delay that apply to all of your egress requests for this manifest. </p> (see [below for nested schema](#nestedatt--hls_manifests--filter_configuration))
 - `manifest_name` (String) <p>A short short string that's appended to the endpoint URL.
 The manifest name creates a unique path to this endpoint.
 If you don't enter a value, MediaPackage uses the default manifest name, index.
 MediaPackage automatically inserts the format extension, such as .m3u8.
 You can't use the same manifest name if you use HLS manifest and low-latency HLS manifest.
 The manifestName on the HLSManifest object overrides the manifestName you provided on the originEndpoint object.</p>

-Optional:

-- `child_manifest_name` (String) <p>A short string that's appended to the endpoint URL.
-The child manifest name creates a unique path to this endpoint.
-If you don't enter a value, MediaPackage uses the default child manifest name, index_1.
-The manifestName on the HLSManifest object overrides the manifestName you provided on the originEndpoint object.</p>
-- `filter_configuration` (Attributes) <p>Filter configuration includes settings for manifest filtering, start and end times, and time delay that apply to all of your egress requests for this manifest. </p> (see [below for nested schema](#nestedatt--hls_manifests--filter_configuration))
 - `manifest_window_seconds` (Number) <p>The total duration (in seconds) of the manifest's content.</p>
 - `program_date_time_interval_seconds` (Number) <p>Inserts EXT-X-PROGRAM-DATE-TIME tags in the output manifest at the interval that you specify.
 If you don't enter an interval, EXT-X-PROGRAM-DATE-TIME tags aren't included in the manifest.